By Estelle Sobel Erasmus

 Follow, Follow, Follow: Don’t worry if no one is following you, the key is to follow people you like, admire or want to know what try are thinking.
 Twitter will give you access to your email contacts on twitter so you can follow them (and ideally since they know you they will follow you back).
+There are services you can use to help grow your followers, likes and influencers which can help boost your popularity on social media sites like Instagram.
 One cool aspect of following people you are interested in, is that you can see who they follow and follow those people, too.
 You can also see what lists they have created and subscribe to them or follow the people on their lists, i.e. People going to BlogHer13.

 Curate that Content: Twitter is all about two rules: relationship building and content curation in 140 words or less; and as a former magazine editor I can assure you that’s the most fun part, and the reason that people will begin to follow you.
 So comment on people’s posts and retweet them (you just make sure you give a pithy comment, like… This is the word on teaching!
 RT[post being retweeted will appear here]….. or Great advice for tired moms!
 RT…..
 People who are retweeted often will say thank you to you in a tweet.
 Always retweet with a personalized comment instead of replying.
 Why?
 Because if you do that your retweet will expand their reach by going to your followers, not theirs.
 If they respond back with a thank you (most will), you can reply back at that point and that will go right to them and their followers will see it.